aebarthyi/CSE293_AB_OL/hw1/README.md

 **In your report, denote what opcodes you picked for each instruciton.**

+**Take a screenshot of your Python script successfully connecting to the FPGA and sending packets.**

 **In your report, describe any difficulties faced in this section.**

 ## Step 4 -- ALU RTL